suhank/zea-engine/docs/api/Math/Vec3.md

 <a name="Vec3"></a>

 ### Vec3
-Representing a Vec3(three-dimensional floating point vector).
+Represents a three dimensional coordinate, such as 3d scene values, or mesh vertex positions.

-Vector classes in _zea-engine_ internally store values in [Float32Array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Float32Array) and expose getters and setters for the component values.
+Math types internally store values in [Float32Array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Float32Array) and expose getters and setters for the component values.